 The State Board of Education has one common set of high school graduation requirements.
 Fulfillment of these graduation requirements will earn a student a high school diploma.
 Georgia's Board of Regents establishes the admissions requirements for Georgia's colleges and universities.
 Students should check the admission requirements of the college they wish to attend.
-Students must pass the course in which a Georgia Milestone End of Course Exam is given which compromises 20% of the overall course grade.
+Students must pass the course in which a Georgia Milestone End of Course Exam is given which compromises 10% of the overall course grade.
 Each student is encouraged to complete either an Academic, Fine Arts, CTAE or World Languages pathway.

-Subject Required Credits Diploma Requirement English 4 Must include 9 th Lit and American Lit Mathematics 4 Must include Algebra 1, Geometry and Algebra 2 Science 4 Must include Physical Science/Physics; Biology; Chemistry or Environmental Science or an AP Science; and 1 additional unit of science.
-Social Studies 3 Must include World History, United States History, American Government and Economics Health and PE 1 Health and personal fitness (0.5 credit each) Required 3 From Career Tech, World Language and/or Fine Arts Electives Additional 4 Electives Total 23 Minimum required credits
+Subject Required Credits Diploma Requirement English 4 Must include 9 th Lit and American Lit equivalencies Must include Álgebra 1, Geometry and Algebra 2, or their equivalencies Science 4 Must include Physical Science/Physics; Biology; Chemistry or Environmental Science or an AP Science; and 1 additional unit of science.
+Social Studies 3 Must include World History, United States History, American Government and Economics Health and PE 1 Health and Personal Fitness (0.5 credit each) Required Electives 3 From Career Tech, World Language and/or Fine Arts Additional Electives 4 Total 23 Minimum required credits